 A waterproof cycling jacket isn’t impermeable and won’t keep you dry indefinitely.
 Even when it’s brand new, its level of protection can be overwhelmed.
 Good ones have a hydrostatic head rating, such as 5,000mm, showing how waterproof they are.

 That isn’t the amount of rain; 5,000mm would be beyond Biblical!
 It’s the height of a column of water, in a tube, that the fabric can support before it leaks through.
 A bigger number is better.
 If it’s less than 1,500 it’s not waterproof but showerproof, while at 10,000 or more it should cope with heavy rain.

 The older it gets, the less waterproof your jacket will become.
 Polyester fabrics slowly degrade in the sun and become less waterproof.
-The coating on top of the fabric that makes water bead on the surface and roll off rather than ‘wetting out’ and soaking the outer layer will wear off.
+The coating on top of the fabric that makes water bead on the surface and rolls off rather than ‘wetting out’ and soaking the outer layer will wear it off.
 The coating is Durable Waterproof Repellency (DWR), not permanent water repellency.
 You can refresh it by washing or spraying the jacket with water-repellent treatments from Nikwax, Grangers, and the like.
-The wash-in stuff is easiest to use – it just goes in the machine with the jacket – but sprays work better for non-machine washable items and those with wicking liners.
+The wash-in stuff is easiest to use – it just goes in the machine with your cycling jacket – but sprays work better for non-machine washable items and those with wicking liners.

 Wear and tear will limit a jacket’s effectiveness too.
 While some jackets are bonded together at the seams, most are stitched, with the seams taped to prevent water ingress.
-As and when the taping peels off, rain will start get in.
+As and when the taping peels off, rain will start getting in.
 You can re-cover the bare stitching with a seam sealer such as McNett Seam Grip.